shinewaiag/Student_Information_System/README.md

        Search - Search by student and course name ;
        Setting - To update account name and password;
        Logout - Logout from the system;
-Student - Login - Access to the system with username and password;
+Student Modules- Login - Access to the system with username and password;
          Sign up - Create account to access the system;
          Enroll course - Enroll course created by admin in the course lists;
          Add info - Add information details in respective form;